outdreamer/build-a-cure-1/docs/to_do.md

       2. no pattern passed in, just lines array
         - pattern = None
         - lines = ['find the objects in this sentence']
+  - add support for numerical var names in get_nested_patterns
   - implement a find_repeated_patterns function that aggregateds repeated pos/type/abstract patterns across a article/line set
   - organize: find 'modifiers', 'phrases', 'clauses', 'subjects', 'patterns', 'variables', 'relationships', then rearrange_sentence
   - once you apply find_relationships, create another relationships array, which is the same but has the original semantic verb ("disable" rather than operator synonym "decrease")